Brilliant-Developer1/portfolio-site/README.md

 # Abid Hassan - Portfolio

-This project was created by ReactJS & Sanity.
+This project was created by React JS & Sanity.

 ## Live Site Link